Fxfey/skeleton-theme/README.md

 ### Scripts

 The scripts for this site use jQuery, mainly due to the fact that we are planning for efficiency here. jQuery provides us with this.

+### Security

+Security is a known issue with wordpress which is why this theme comes with security measures built in.

+#### `disableXMLRPC()`

+This is a fallback function just in case when setting up this theme, changing the rules in `htaccess` or `nginx` is nto performed.

+#### `removeVersionNumber()`

+Removes the WordPress version number from the site's <head> section by unhooking the wp_generator action.

+#### `limitLoginAttempts()`

+Limits login attempts to protect against brute-force attacks by locking the user out temporarily after a set number of failed login attempts.
+The method works as follows:

+1. Configuration:

+    `MAX_LOGIN_ATTEMPTS`: Maximum allowed login attempts (default: 5).
+    `LOCKOUT_DURATION`: Duration of the lockout period (default: 15 minutes).

+2. On Failed Login:

+    Every failed login attempt is tracked using a transient (temporary key) based on the user's IP address.
+The number of failed attempts increases with each failure.

+3. Login Error Message:

+    If too many failed attempts have been made, a custom error message is returned instead of the usual login error, informing the user to try again after the lockout period.

+4. Authentication Check:

+    If too many failed login attempts are detected, further login attempts are blocked, and an error message is returned.

+5. Reset on Successful Login:

+    If the user logs in successfully, the failed login attempt counter for their IP address is reset.